A moduli stack of tropical curves: Introduction

 \subsection{Non-Archimedean tropicalization revisited}

 Theorem \ref{thm_tropicalization} allows for a reinterpretation of the non-Archimedean tropicalization map of \cite{AbramovichCaporasoPayne_tropicalmoduli}.
-Let $\calM_{g,n}^{an}$ be the non-Archimedean analytic stack\footnote{Although this is a non-Archimedean analytic stack, we always think of $\calM_{g,n}^\beth$ and other non-Archimedean analytic stacks in terms of its underlying topological space (see \cite[Section 3]{Ulirsch_trop=quot} and \cite[Section 5]{Ulirsch_nonArchArtin}).} associated to the moduli stack $\calM_{g,n}$ of stable $n$-pointed curves.
+Let $\calM_{g,n}^{an}$ be the non-Archimedean analytic stack\footnote{Although this is a non-Archimedean analytic stack, we always think of $\calM_{g,n}^{an}$ and other non-Archimedean analytic stacks in terms of its underlying topological space (see \cite[Section 3]{Ulirsch_trop=quot}).} associated to the moduli stack $\calM_{g,n}$ of smooth $n$-pointed algebraic curves of genus $g$.
 Denote by $M_{g,n}^{trop}$ the (set-theoretic) moduli space of stable $n$-marked tropical curves.
 The tropicalization map

-associates to a point in $\calM_{g,n}^{an}$, which corresponds to a stable degeneration of a smooth curve over a valuation ring extending the base field, the dual tropical curve of this family.
+associates to a point in $\calM_{g,n}^{an}$, which corresponds to a smooth curve over a non-Archimedean field extending the base field, the dual tropical curve of a stable degeneration.
 For a node given by $xy=f$ in local coordinates, the length of the associated edge is the real number given by $\val(f)$, i.e. by the valuation of the deformation parameters.

 By applying Thuillier's \cite{Thuillier_toroidal} generic fiber functor $(.)^\beth$ over trivially valued fields, Theorem \ref{thm_tropicalization} now immediately implies the following Corollary \ref{cor_trop=anal} (see Section \ref{section_nonArchtrop}).